brisvag/gibberify/README.md

 #### Translation dictionaries

 Same as above, for the most part.
 You can generate new ones using any combination of existing languages, it's up to you.
+Just run `python -m gibberify.gibberish_dicts` from the main directory.

 Right now the ones I'm shipping are purely arbitrary, with no real reason other than "*It sounded right*".
 To be honest, I don't think my combinations turned out that well, so try out some stuff yourself and let me know what sounds best!